Overcoming Narcissist Abuse, By Elizabeth Shaw – Life Coach.

 The relentless manipulation and constant pressure effect your own judgment and thinking skills.
 They want to gain control of your mind and your life, and most narcissistic people succeed 100%.

 The first step is to identify why.

-Getting away from the narcissist so you’re no longer listening to them, is the start, of you, do have to see them learning to observe and not absorb their toxic words.
+Getting away from the narcissist, so you’re no longer listening to them, is the start, of you, do have to see them learning to observe and not absorb their toxic words.
 Then You have to learn and know what the thoughts are, and that those thoughts are not your own, which is hard to differentiate, especially if they’ve been drilled into you from childhood.
-Our brains are thinking, we believe it’s our thoughts, sometimes you might recognise the ex’s words, or your parents, talking it through with professionals that can catch you out on your words in a good way can help to recognise them all, or writing them out, it becomes easier as you work through.
+Our brains are thinking, we believe it’s our thoughts, sometimes you might recognise the ex’s words, or your parents, talking it through with professionals that can catch you out on your words in a good way can help to recognise them all, or to write them out, it becomes easier as you work through.
 Thinks like.

 “No one will love me.”

 And the rest, those negative self-doubting thoughts that linger in your mind and are affecting your present.

 Even when you’ve gone no contact, that thinking can still be your way of life, and it holds you back, to fully move on and find your happiness you’ve got to remove all the toxic poison they planted in your own mind, it’s time to stop letting those seeds grow and pull them out by the root one by one.

 While we all have insecurities, flaws and vulnerabilities, the narcissistic person will have picked these apart and really broken them down within us.
 You need to learn to accept those things or change those things, only for you though, no one else you.

 Writing down all the negative thoughts you have about yourself, especially those that the narcissist drilled into you, then look for reality that proves otherwise.